 - It is carried out under a local anesthetic avoiding the complications and side effects of a general anesthetic.

-- It is natural, from the patient’s own body.
+- The Platelet-Rich Plasma injection is natural, from the patient’s own body.
 No additives, chemicals, or foreign substances are used to prepare the final injection.

-- They can be used to promote the repair of both acute and chronic injuries.
+- The certified PRP doctor can use it to promote the repair of both acute and chronic injuries.